MANDATE & APPROACH

 In addition to 9th Hour’s shows being critically well received, the company, as well as its work and artists, have been highlighted and interviewed in local and provincial media over the years, including three times on CTV television’s “Ottawa Morning”, a feature segment on the CTV evening news, several times on CBC radio’s “All in a Day” with Alan Neal, twice on CFRA talk radio’s “Late Night Counsel” once on CFRA’s Rabbi Bulka’s Sunday night show, several times on CHRI Family Radio, as well as on CKCU radio (Carleton University), CHUO radio (University of Ottawa), and the province-wide produced CBC radio show “Ontario Today”.
 Recently, Ruth Allison (costume designer for The Lion, the Witch and the Wardrobe) was nominated by the Rideau Awards for Outstanding Costume Design in the 2018-19 season of professional theatre.
 Flo Alexander and Tanya Sylvester were both nominated by the Rideau Awards for outstanding behind-the-scenes work in the 2017-18 theatre season of professional theatre in Ottawa, in which Flo won the award.
 9th Hour was nominated by the Capital Critics Circle in professional theatre for ‘Best Production’ and ‘Best Director’ (Jonathan Harris) for the The Screwtape Letters, presented in repertoire with the company’s original adaptation of The Great Divorce in the summer of 2014.
 9th Hour’s Narnia (2014) Set Designer, Andrea Steinwand was nominated for an emerging artist award in Ottawa’s 2015 professional theatre Rideau Awards.
 Returning 9th Hour artist, Robin Guy, was nominated by the Capital Critics Circle as best female actor for her role in 9th Hour’s 2015 production of The Creation of the World and Other Business at the Irving Greenberg Theatre Centre.
 In 2013, 9th Hour’s Production Stage Manager, Rachel-Dawn Wallace, won the professional theatre Rideau award for outstanding behind-the-scenes work for My Name Is Asher Lev.

-JONATHAN HARRIS (Producing Artistic Director) – Jonathan was born in Nova Scotia, and is a versatile performing artist, director, and musician inspired by stories that elevate our thinking and stir our souls, and devoted to seeing them imaginatively brought to life through the magic and collaborative practice of ensemble theatre.
+JONATHAN HARRIS (Producing Artistic Director) – Originally from Nova Scotia, Jonathan is a versatile performing artist, athlete, director, writer, and musician inspired by stories that elevate our thinking and stir our souls, and devoted to seeing them imaginatively brought to life through the magic and collaborative practice of ensemble theatre.
 Jonathan is a colleague of the Professional Association of Canadian Theatres.
-Some directing credits include the Canadian play Halo (2020) as part of the tenth anniversary season, The Lion, the Witch and the Wardrobe, (2018), the Ottawa production of the musical Godspell (2018), the Canadian play Prodigal Son (2017), Arthur Miller's The Creation of the World and Other Business (2015), and The Secret Garden (2012).
+Some directing credits include Halo (2020) as part of the tenth anniversary season, The Lion, the Witch and the Wardrobe, (2018), the Ottawa production of the musical Godspell (2018), Prodigal Son (2017), Arthur Miller's The Creation of the World and Other Business (2015), and The Secret Garden (2012).
 Jonathan also directed 9th Hour’s 2014 “Into the Wardrobe” season including an original company adaptation of The Great Divorce in repertoire with The Screwtape Letters which was nominated for best director and best production by the Capital Critics Circle.
 Other credits with the company include Set Designer for Halo, Prodigal Son, and Children’s Letters to God, as well as touring regionally playing the role 'C.S.
 Lewis' in the 2013 Canadian premiere of Freud’s Last Session.
 In addition to a strong passion for youth work in the community, Jonathan is devoted to ongoing nuanced discussion about complex ideas and contemporary issues.

 SHARON DICKSON (Artistic Associate, Stage Manager) - Sharon has been part of the company since 2018 when stage managing The Lion, The Witch, and The Wardrobe, and then Halo in the tenth anniversary 2020 season.
 Sharon has previously performed with Durham Shoestring Performers, The Community Players of New Hamburg, Orpheus Musical Theatre Society, and Suzart, among others.
-Sharon was also part of the further development of an original work Beauty Will Save the World with 9th Hour throughout the summer of 2021, and thrilled to have the opportunity to stage manager and assistant direct its world premiere in 2022.
+Sharon was also part of the further development of an original work Beauty Will Save the World with 9th Hour throughout the summer of 2021, and was thrilled to have the opportunity to stage manage and assistant direct its further development in 2022.

 TINA SEGRETO (Production Manager) – Tina became involved in 9th Hour in 2018 when she first took on the role of Front of House Manager for Godspell and The Lion, the Witch and the Wardrobe.
 She has spent the past 22 years working as a project manager in both the private and public sector.
 Tina loves to cook, entertain, swim and can also be found on the ball hockey court on Sunday afternoons.
 Tina was born and raised in Ottawa, met her life long partner at Ridgemont High School and together they have raised their own two children back in the neighborhood where their story began.
 Tina loves to travel whether it be with her family or friends or both on occasion and yearly looks forward to a break from Ottawa winters!